crossbario/crossbar/README.md

 At its core, Crossbar.io provides a flexible and scalable communication infrastructure for application components to talk to each other.
 This communication infrastructure is based on **Unified Routing** and **WAMP**:

 >[**Unified Routing**](http://wamp.ws/why/#unified_routing) provides applications components with two communication patterns to use: **remote procedure calls** and **publish & subscribe**.
-In both patterns, the application components involved are fully decoupled by Crossbar.io which dynamically routes calls and events between them. [**WAMP**](http://wamp.ws) is an open, standardized protocol that runs natively on WebSocket.
+In both patterns, the application components involved are fully decoupled by Crossbar.io which dynamically routes calls and events between them. [**WAMP**](http://wamp.ws) is an open, standardized protocol for Unified Routing that runs natively on WebSocket.

-In addition to the core application routing services, Crossbar.io features:
+In addition to the core application routing service, Crossbar.io features:

- * **polyglot component hosting**
+ * **application component hosting**
  * **multi-process architecture**
  * **full-stack services**

-Crossbar.io is a **polyglot component host** able to dynamically load, run and monitor application components written in different languages, and running under their native run-time.
+Crossbar.io is a **component host** able to dynamically load, run and monitor **application components** written in different languages, and running under their native run-time.

 Want to have component **A** written in JavaScript and running on NodeJS, component **B** written in Python and running on PyPy, and component **C** written and running on C++ natively?
 No problem - Crossbar.io has you covered.

->For a quick start, the command line tool of Crossbar.io is able to generate complete, ready-to-run application templates for different languages.
+>To get you started quickly, the command line tool of Crossbar.io is able to generate complete, ready-to-run application templates for different languages.

 Crossbar.io has a **multi-process architecture** where a node controller process spawns and monitors worker processes.
 Worker types include router, application component host and arbitrary guest processes. *The multi-process architecture enables scaling up on multi-core systems and supports secure and robust operation.*